-YEAR (York Experimental Archaeological Research) Centre has an outdoor experimental archaeology workspace on campus.
-Nestled in amongst a grove of protected trees adjacent to the lake, this is an ideal space for conducting experiments, teaching and running workshops relating to material culture.
+YEAR (York Experimental Archaeological Research) Centre is an outdoor experimental archaeology workspace located on campus.
+Nestled in amongst a grove of protected trees adjacent to the lake, this is an ideal space for conducting experiments, teaching and running workshops relating to all aspects of material culture.

-Conveniently, the experimental data produced can be easily transported to our new PalaeoHub Laboratories for further processing/analyses, inclusing microwear and residue analysis using state-of-the-art micrsocopic equipment in our Microwear Laboratory.
-Next door to PalaeoHub is the BioArCh laboratoies where researchers can carry out biomolecular techniques, such as lipid analysis, on foodcrusts from pottery.
+Conveniently, the experimental data produced can be easily transported to our new PalaeoHub Microwear and Material Culture Laboratories for further processing/analyses, including microwear and residue analysis, using state-of-the-art microscopic equipment.
+Next door to PalaeoHub are the BioArCh laboratories where researchers can carry out biomolecular techniques, such as lipid analysis, on foodcrusts from pottery.

 We now have a large community of PhD students and postdoctoral fellows using the centre, including projects integrating bioarchaeological and experimental archaeological methods.
 The YEAR Centre has institutional membership with EXARC - the ICOM Affiliated Organisation representing archaeological open-air museums, experimental archaeology, ancient technology and interpretation.